Mortal Engines Quartet: The Traction Codex

 The Traction Codex is a fictional reference book set in the world of Mortal Engines, written by Philip Reeve and Jeremy Levett.
 The Traction Codex has only been published in a digital format, as it was originally available only for the digital version of the Mortal Engines Quartet.
 The book was later made available as a stand-alone e-book.

 Reeve expressed his wishes to publish it in the form of a paper book, with additional illustrations and information.
 This was finally realised with the release of The Illustrated World of Mortal Engines in November 2018.

 Traction City

 Traction City is a short story written for World Book Day 2011.
 It details the actions of a policeman in the under tiers of London on the hunt for a stalker.
 A young Anna Fang explores her early life.

 This story would later be rewritten as the short story Traction City Blues in the compilation Night Flights.

 In the Bleak Midwinter

-In the Bleak Midwinter is a short story written online by Philip Reeve and Sarah McIntyre, following the young Hester Shaw and Shrike aboard the town of Twyne.
+In the Bleak Midwinter is a short story published online, written by Philip Reeve and illustrated by Sarah McIntyre, following the young Hester Shaw and Shrike aboard the town of Twyne.